MikroElektronika/mikrosdk_click_v2/clicks/dcmotor5/DETAILS.md

 ### Application Init

-> Initializes GPIO, PWM and logger and enables the click board.
+> Initializes GPIO, PWM and logger and enables the Click board.

 ```c